GSA/CoE-MPT-template/.github/ISSUE_TEMPLATE/coe-mpp-user-story-template.md

 ---
-name: CoE MPP User Story Template
+name: MPT Issue template
-about: A template to use for new Issues when a CoE MPP buy is ready for solicitation.
+about: A template to use for new Issues when a MPT buy is ready for solicitation.
 title: "{{User-Story-Title}}"
 labels: ''
 assignees: ''